Leozartino/Leozartino/README.md

 # 💫 About Me:
 Hi, my name is  Leonardo Oliveira and I am a Full-Stack Developer

-I'm software development with 3+ years of expertise in C# .NET Core, React and AzureDevops.
+I'm working the last past 3+ years with C# .NET Core, React and AzureDevops as my main Tech Stack and I love what I do 💖😊.

   Experienced working with microservices, and monolith development.
 Certified in utilizing Azure or AWS to work with CI/CD.